FAQs

 Tenute Leano (first stop & U-turn)

 Nope — the night bus is completely free and requires no booking.
-Just check the timetable and hop on.
+Just check the timetable (once it is live) and hop on.

 It depends on where you’re staying.
-The night bus only stops at the four hotels recommended in the Where to Stay, as well as in the town centre.
-If your hotel is nearby, consider yourself lucky — it'll only be a short walk away.
+The night bus only stops at the four hotels recommended in the Accommodation Guide, as well as in the town centre.
+Click here to see the details about the drop-off points.

 Taxis & Other Transport (After the Party)